Ethics Advisory Group

 BWC EAG expects staff asking for their advice to have first discussed care options with their patient (and the patient’s family, if appropriate).
 Sometimes these discussions may have been taking place for several weeks or months.
 Staff are explicitly asked to tell the EAG about the views, feelings and beliefs of the patient (and their family, if appropriate).
 They have a professional duty to do so accurately and fairly.

-Due to the current situation many difficult decisions have needed to be made to keep patients, staff and the public as safe as possible.
-To support the Trust, its managers and clinicians in making these difficult judgements, the EAG are currently holding one meeting a week.
+During the pandemic many difficult decisions have needed to be made to keep patients, staff and the public as safe as possible.
+The EAG held weekly virtual meetings to support the Trust, its managers and clinicians in making these difficult judgements.